-Figure 208.
+Figure 269.
 System board removal

-- Step 17.
-Remove the socket covers from the microprocessor sockets on the new system board and place them on the microprocessor sockets of the old system board that you are removing. - Step 18.
+Step 18.
 If you are instructed to return the system board, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.

 Attention: Make sure to place the socket covers for the microprocessor sockets on the system board before returning the system board.